 The conventional machine learning methods commonly used in remote sensing include Random Forest (RF), Extreme Gradient Boosting (XGBoost), and Support Vector Machines (SVMs), which are widely applied for tasks such as classification, object detection, and geophysical parameter estimation due to their ability to handle high-dimensional, multi-sensor, and multi-temporal data effectively.

-Deep Learning in Remote Sensing
+3.2Deep Learning in Remote Sensing

 A branch of machine learning called deep learning has become a useful tool for remote sensing, solving previously unheard-of problems and opening up new possibilities for applications in remote sensing (Sun et al., 2023; Yuan et al., 2020).
 Hierarchical artificial neural networks are used in deep learning to find patterns in data and extract useful characteristics from big, complicated datasets.
 Through a process called backpropagation, the network modifies